ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 error since the client instance will be unable to complete the request without authorization.

-The AS SHOULD apply suitable timeouts to any interaction mechanisms provided, including user codes and redirection URLs.
+The AS SHOULD handle any interact request as a one-time-use mechanism and SHOULD apply suitable timeouts to any interaction mechanisms provided, including user codes and redirection URLs.
 The client instance SHOULD apply suitable timeouts to any callback URLs.